 This gifting opportunity allows you to use cash or an appreciated asset and convert it into income for you and an important gift for CMSS.
 If you need current income, or future income for your retirement years, a charitable remainder trust can provide income to you for life.
 It can also be used to provide income for others.

 A charitable remainder trust is set up by transferring cash or assets to a trust (at a bank or a trust management company.)
 The trust pays you, or a beneficiary that you select, an income for life or for a term of years.
 Upon the death of the income beneficiary, or the expiration of the term of years, the principal passes to CMSS for the purpose you designate.

 There are two basic types of charitable remainder trusts, Unitrusts and Annuity Trusts:

-Naming CMSS the beneficiary of your IRA or other retirement plan may reduce estate taxes for your loved ones.
+Naming CMSS the beneficiary of your IRA or other retirement plans may reduce estate taxes for your loved ones.
 Under current tax law, if you leave your retirement plan assets to heirs, those assets are first subject to estate taxes, then to income taxes – frequently resulting in a combined tax burden of more than 70 percent.